theupdateframework/pep-on-pypi-with-tuf/README.rst

 honestly mirror PyPI, but some mirrors may misbehave due to malice or accident.
 Package managers such as pip are supposed to use signatures from PyPI to verify packages downloaded from a public mirror [9]_, but none are known to actually do so [10]_.
-Therefore, it is also [LV: change to "it would be wise"] wise to add more security measures to detect attacks from public mirrors or content delivery networks [11]_ (CDNs).
+Therefore, it would be wise to add more security measures to detect attacks from public mirrors or content delivery networks [11]_ (CDNs).

 Even though official mirrors are being deprecated on PyPI [12]_, there remain a wide variety of other attack vectors on package managers [13]_.
-[LV: I would just remove (Among other things, these)] Attacks can crash client systems, cause obsolete packages to be installed, or even allow an attacker to execute arbitrary code.
+Attacks can crash client systems, cause obsolete packages to be installed, or even allow an attacker to execute arbitrary code.
 In September 2013, we showed how the latest version of pip (at the time) was susceptible to such attacks and how TUF could protect users against them [14]_.

-[LV: With the intent (remove In order)] to protect PyPI against infrastructure compromises, this PEP proposes integrating PyPI with The Update Framework [2]_ (TUF).
+With the intent to protect PyPI against infrastructure compromises, this PEP proposes integrating PyPI with The Update Framework [2]_ (TUF).
 TUF helps secure new or existing software update systems.
 Software update systems are vulnerable to many known attacks, including those that can result in clients being compromised or crashed.
 TUF solves these problems by providing a flexible security framework that can be added to software updaters.